Skobyn/vercel-fft/STATUS.md

    - Updated header to use Firebase auth
    - Added null check for auth object in signOut function
    - Successfully built project with no TypeScript errors
+   - Removed all Next-Auth dependencies and files
+   - Updated middleware to use Firebase session cookie

 ### Next Steps
 1. High Priority